Golden Globe Award for Best Original Score: History

 Artists like Jerry Goldsmith (9 nominations) and Michel Legrand (7 nominations) were nominated several times but never received the award.
 Dimitri Tiomkin, Alan Menken and Howard Shore are the only composers to win two consecutive awards.
 Additionally, Dimitri Tiomkin received Special Achievement Awards for his services to film music in 1955 and 1957, as did Hugo Friedhofer in 1958.
-The most recent recipient of this award was Justin Hurwitz for the film Babylon.
+The most recent recipients of this award were Trent Reznor and Atticus Ross for the film Challengers.